MovGP0/Neinx/README.md

 ### MathNet backend (`Neinx.MathNet`)

-All functions are in the `EinxMathNet` module and operate on `EinxMathNetTypes.Tensor`:
+All functions are in the `EinxMathNet` module and operate on `EinxMathNet.Tensor`:

 - `rearrange : string -> Tensor -> (string * int64) list -> Tensor`
 - `repeat    : string -> Tensor -> (string * int64) list -> Tensor`